Towards classification of codimension 1 foliations on threefolds of general type: Foliations with positive algebraic rank

 \begin{theorem}{\cite[Theorem 1.1]{Kaw85}} Let $\pi \colon X \to Y$ be a fibration between smooth projective varieties.
 Suppose that the geometric generic fiber $X_{\eta}$ of $\pi$ has a good minimal model.
 Then the following inequalities hold: \begin{enumerate} \item $\kappa(Y, \det(\pi_*\OO_X(mK_{X/Y}))) \geqslant \Var(\pi)$ for some $m \in \mathbb{N}$; \item If $L$ is a line bundle on $Y$ such that $\kappa(Y, L) \geqslant 0$, then \end{enumerate} \end{theorem}

 \begin{corollary}{\cite[Corollary 1.2]{Kaw85}} In the assumptions of Theorem \ref{Kaw1}, let $F$ be a general fiber of $\pi$.
 Then we have the inequality \end{corollary}

-We reproduce here a very useful construction from the proof of \cite[Theorem 7.1]{CKT16}.
-Informally speaking, this construction allows us to ``eliminate the ramification'' of the algebraic part of a foliation $\FF$ by generically finite base change, preserving the Kodaira and numerical dimension of $\FF^{\mathrm{alg}}$.
+We recall here a very important construction for fibrations which allows to eliminate multiple fibers in codimension ~1 by a generically finite base change.
+The exposition below follows the one given in the proof of \cite[Theorem 7.1]{CKT16}.

 \begin{construction} Let $f \colon X \dasharrow Y$ be a rational map with connected fibers between normal projective varieties.
+Assume that there exists a big open subset $X^{\circ} \subset X$ such that $f|_{X^{\circ}}$ is an equidimensional morphism.
 Then there exists a diagram